 Put the clocks forward by 10 minutes without telling the kids – this will definitely work for young children who don’t own their own phones or tablets.
 It will encourage them to get up and get on and you don’t need to stress (as much) about arriving on time.

-Resist the urge to snooze and get yourself ready before waking the children up.
-This way, there will never be a day when you leave the house without brushing your hair and your PJs still on!
+Resist the urge to snooze and get yourself ready (if you don’t have super early risers) before waking your children up.
+This way, there will never be a day when you leave the house without brushing your hair and your slippers are still on!
 Seeing that you are fully ready and organised in the morning should encourage young children to follow suit.